retep998/hello-rs/README.md

 Rules:
 * All Rust libraries must be statically linked (including libstd and friends).
 * Aside from Rust libraries, you can only depend on libc and system libraries.
+* No assembly, not even inline assembly.
+* All code must be Rust.

 This is my entry: